pinecone-io/terraform-provider-pinecone/README.md

 ## Building the provider

-Follow these steps to build the Terraform Pinecone provider.
-You can also download the latest binary for your target platform from the [releases](https://github.com/pinecone-io/terraform-provider-pinecone/releases) tab.
+Follow these steps to build the Terraform Pinecone provider:

 1. Clone the repository using the following command: